Easybuoy/headlines_pwa_app/README.md

-This is a progressive web app that allows you view headline news accross the world.
+This is a progressive web app that allows you view latest and currrent news accross the world.
 Link to app is at: https://headline-pwa.herokuapp.com/